 Guinea pigs love food!
 Even if your a new guinea pig owner, you will be able to spot their love of food right from the beginning!
 It can be rather daunting trying to research all the safe foods that your guinea pig can eat.
 In this article we answer the most common question emailed over to us: What vegetables can guinea pigs eat?

 Before diving into the vegetable food lists, its useful to ensure you are already familiar with the basic dietary needs of your guinea pigs.
 A guinea pigs diet should consist of unlimited Hay, grass, dry pellets, green stuff and unlimited water.

-The hay should ideally be grass hay, hay is the best way for your guinea pigs to wear their teeth down and keep their digestive systems running smoothly.
+The hay should ideally be grass hay is the best way for your guinea pigs to wear their teeth down and keep their digestive systems running smoothly.
 Since guinea pigs love to roll, chew, sleep and play in their hay it can get rather dirty!
-Guinea pigs refuse to eat soiled hay so we like to provide cheaper hay for lying and playing in, and the more expensive Timothy Grass Hay for them to eat.
-Placing the hay into hay racks or fun containers is great for keeping it off the floor.
+Guinea pigs refuse to eat soiled hay so we like to provide cheaper hay for lying and playing in, and the more expensive Timothy grass hay for them to eat.
+Placing the hay into hay rack or fun containers is great for keeping it off the floor.